Healthy Homes Assessment Eastbourne

 Eastbourne Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Eastbourne and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Eastbourne and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standards that apply or will be applicable to their rental properties.

-• Property managers and private landlords must ensure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Property managers and private landlords must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 Unreasonable Gaps & Holes